How Germy Is My Phone?

 September 14, 2018 | By Kelli Sprunt

-How Dirty is My Phone?
+How Germy Is My Phone?

 1. ATM.
-Turns out those ATM's are dispensing more than cash, but are we really surprised?
+Turns out those ATMs are dispensing more than cash, but are we really surprised?
 They see a lot of traffic throughout the day.
-In a piece done by the Chicago Tribune on bacteria found on dollar bills, they highlighted a study in which it was found that "bacteria that cause food-borne illness—including salmonella and a pathogenic strain of E.coli—have been shown to survive on pennies, nickels, and dimes and can hide out on ATM machines."
+In a piece done by the Chicago Tribune on bacteria found on dollar bills, they highlighted a study in which "bacteria that cause food-borne illness—including salmonella and a pathogenic strain of E.coli—have been shown to survive on pennies, nickels, and dimes and can hide out on ATM machines."

-In a study done by the UK's University of Nottingham and the Finnish Institute for Health and Welfare, it was found that 10% of all the surfaces they swabbed at the airport showed evidence of viruses - including rhinovirus and influenza.
-The big culprits include shop payment terminals, staircase rails, passport checking counters, and children's play areas.
+In a study done by the UK's University of Nottingham and the Finnish Institute for Health and Welfare, it was found that 10 percent of all surfaces they swabbed at the airport showed evidence of viruses, including rhinovirus and influenza.
+The big culprits include payment terminals, staircase rails, passport checking counters, and children's play areas.
 The biggest culprit?
 The bins you put your things in while going through security.
-I don't know about you, but to me, it doesn't ever look like those things have ever been cleaned.
-Avoiding these isn't possible, so keep reading to find out how to protect yourself.
+Those bins don't look like they've ever been cleaned.
+Avoiding these things isn't possible, so keep reading to find out how to protect yourself.

 Leave a Reply